dsc-courses/dsc10-2022-fa/syllabus.md

 keyboard) and a stable internet connection to participate in this course.
 UCSD has a Laptop Loaner program which may be helpful, but you should also contact us if you have any concerns about access to technology.
 You will not need a webcam for this course.
+Most students bring a computer to lecture, and a computer will be necessary to attend discussion section.

 All course content will be linked from this website, but there are a few additional platforms that you'll need to access:

-- **Campuswire:** We'll be using Campuswire as our course message and discussion board.
+- **EdStem:** We'll be using EdStem as our course message and discussion board.
 More details are in the [Communication](#communication-) section below.
-If you didn't already get an invitation to our Campuswire course, [sign up here][campuswire] (if it asks you to enter a code, enter 1919).
+If you didn't already get an invitation, [join here](https://edstem.org/us/join/TqQEZA).

 - **Gradescope:** You'll submit all assignments and exams to [Gradescope][gradescope].
 This is where all of your grades will live as well.
-If you didn't already get an invitation to our Gradescope course, reach out to the instructor.
+If you didn't already get an invitation to our Gradescope course, reach out to the instructors on EdStem.

 - **DataHub:** Assignments in this course will involve programming in Python.
-  DataHub ([datahub.ucsd.edu][datahub]) is UCSD's online data science and machine learning platform, where you will work on assignments.
+  DataHub ([datahub.ucsd.edu](https://datahub.ucsd.edu))  is UCSD's online data science and machine learning platform, where you will work on assignments.
 We will show you how to use it in class.